Employer of Record Service in Eastern Europe

 Alcor’s Employer of Record for Tech is a 360-degree solution devised for the compliant and seamless hiring of software engineers in Latin America and Eastern Europe.
 With no need to open a legal entity, it saves tech companies an average of 3.5 months and tens of thousands of dollars in setup costs.
 This means you can skip the red tape and build your own team of 30+ developers in just three months, accelerating your software development and unlocking faster growth.

-With our Employer of Record solution in geo, you get more than just HR & payroll:
+With our Employer of Record solution in Eastern Europe, you get more than just HR & payroll:

 • Tech-focused services: from FTE or B2B employment options and tax incentives to R&D deductions and tailored benefits for developers.